 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own registered agent in New Jersey?
+Can the business owner be the registered agent for a company in New Jersey?

-Provided one of the members or officers live in New Jersey, it is less expensive to act as your own agent rather than hiring a service.
-While this is the route many businesses take, there are a few reasons to consider hiring a service.
+Many business owners are also the registered agent for their company as it is less expensive than hiring a commercial registered agent service.
+While this is the route many businesses take, there are a few reasons to consider hiring a registered agent service.

 How much does a registered agent service cost?

-A registered agent can be changed by submitting the Registered Agent Change form with the Division of Revenue or changing their information in the annual report.
+A registered agent can be changed by submitting the Registered Agent Change Form with the NJ Division of Revenue or changing their information in the annual report.